 “I have been really impressed with the dynamic forms feature on the Beaconstac dashboard.
 It’s easy and convenient.
 Being a marketing agency, we can accumulate data from the QR Code scans and leverage it elsewhere for retargeting.”

-With Beaconstac QR Codes, Rose Marketing has been able to reach 3,000 unique customers from the 5,000 scans that they have received.
+With Beaconstac QR Codes, Rose Marketing Solutions has been able to reach 3,000 unique customers from the 5,000 scans that they have received.

 Rashad’s team uses Beacontac QR Codes as a marketing tool for three of their clients.
 The laundromat WiFi QR Code use-case stood out to him the most: